 If you want to make good deals in places like these, you will have to be a bit more creative than you might expect.

-For example, in my first few Cambodian real estate deals, I learned the words “for sale” in Khmer and rode on a motorcycle looking for those signs around town.
+For example, in his first few Cambodian real estate deals, our founder, Reid, learned the words “for sale” in Khmer and rode on a motorcycle looking for those signs around town.

-Then, I took down the phone numbers on the “for sale” signs and hired a local to call and make appointments to see the properties.
+Then, he took down the phone numbers on the “for sale” signs and hired a local to call and make appointments to see the properties.

 It was all a bit experimental and adventurous.
 But maybe a bit too much for a typical real estate investor.